 First, check that the start date of your new course of studies (as stated on your CAS) is no more than 28 days after the end of your current visa.
 If the start date is later, you must leave the UK and apply from your home country.

-Next, you must currently have Tier 4 (General) student leave for a course sponsored by one of these types of Tier 4 sponsor (see how your sponsor is described on the Register of Tier 4 sponsors):
+Next, you must currently have Tier 4 (General) student leave for a course sponsored by or previously sponsored by one of these types of Tier 4 sponsor (see how your sponsor is described on the Register of Tier 4 sponsors):

-- a UK recognised body or a body in receipt of public funding as an HEI (higher education institution) with a track record of compliance; or
+- a higher education provider with a track record of compliance; or

 - an overseas higher education institution and you have been doing a short-term study abroad programme in the UK; or